Abdul Haris Nasution: Missed opportunity

-Although Suharto had been the man of the hour on 1 October, many of the other Army officers still turned to Nasution for leadership and had expected him to take more decisive control of the situation.
-However, Nasution seemed indecisive, and slowly but surely the support began to swing away from him.
-Perhaps this reason was because he was still grieving over his daughter, Ade Irma, who died on 6 October.
+Although Suharto had been in focus on the 1st of October, many of the other Army officers still turned to Nasution for leadership and had expected him to take more decisive control of the situation.
+However, Nasution was deemed indecisive, and slowly but surely the support began to turn away from him.
 In the first few weeks after G30S, Nasution was the one who constantly lobbied Sukarno to have Suharto appointed Army Commander.
 Sukarno, who after 1 October wanted to keep Pranoto, had originally only made Suharto the Commander of Kopkamtib, but with Nasution's constant lobbying, Sukarno was finally persuaded and on 14 October 1965, appointed Suharto as the army commander.
 A golden opportunity came to Nasution in December 1965 when there was talk of his being appointed as vice president to assist Sukarno in times of uncertainty.
 Nasution did not capitalise on this and chose to do nothing.
 Suharto, whose political momentum was growing, took the initiative in early 1966 by issuing a statement saying that there was no need to fill the vacant vice presidency.

 On 24 February 1966, Nasution was removed from his position as Minister of Defense and Security in a cabinet reshuffle.
 The position of ABRI Chief of Staff was also abolished.
 By this stage, the expectation that Nasution would do something was now gone as army officers and student movements alike rallied behind Suharto.
 Nevertheless, he continued to be a respected figure as many army officers visited him in the days leading up to the signing of the Supersemar document handing over authority from Sukarno to Suharto.
 When Suharto was about to go to the Kostrad Headquarters to wait for the delivery of the Supersemar, he called Nasution and asked him for his blessing.
 Nasution's wife gave the blessing on behalf of Nasution, who was not present.
 Nasution's political senses seemed to have returned after Suharto received the Supersemar.
 It was perhaps he who first realised that Supersemar not only gave Suharto emergency powers but also gave him executive control.
 On 12 March 1966, after Suharto had the PKI banned, Nasution suggested to Suharto that he form an emergency Cabinet.
 Suharto, still cautious about what he could or could not do with his new powers replied that forming a cabinet was the responsibility of the president.
 Nasution encouraged Suharto, promising him full support but Suharto did not respond and the conversation ended abruptly.